itsDigvijaysing/What-I-Learned/HTML & CSS/HTML & CSS.md

 Open page1.html in a browser and click on it!
 BEAUTIFUL.

 Okay, so let's take a look at this.
 First of all, you can see the `<a>` tag there contained in the paragraph.
-Beautiful.
-But what's that funky milk `href=`?
+But what's that `href=`?
 Well, that syntax called an *attribute*.
 Attributes change the way a tag works, and are not visible to the website's user.
 You only add attributes to the opening tag, not a closing tag.
 Tags can have multiple attributes, for example:

 ```html
 <tag attribute="value1" attribute2="value2">Content of tag</tag>`
 ```

-Got it?
-Good.
-You're so good looking.

 So, anyway, the attribute 'href' tells us where the link is going to go when the user clicks on it (and for those curious, it stands for *hyperreference*).
 Try adding some more links to the page to different websites!